T2 (band): Career

-It'll All Work Out in Boomland was issued on CD format by the German label World Wide Records, remastered from the original recording tapes.
-However, apparently both the original mix down information and the original mix down tapes had been lost, and as a result there are some minor aural differences between the LP and CD versions.
-A South Korean label had previously issued the album on CD, but this was suspected to have been copied from an original vinyl pressing.
-The CD issue sparked a brief T2 reunion, but without Keith Cross.
+It'll All Work Out in Boomland was issued on CD by the German label World Wide Records, remastered from the original recording tapes.
+However, apparently both the original mix down information and the original mix down tapes had been lost, and as a result there are minor aural differences between the LP and CD versions.
+A South Korean label issued the album on CD, but this was suspected to have been copied from an original vinyl pressing.
+The CD issue sparked a brief T2 reunion, but without Keith Cross, who was the band's breakout star.
 The band now consisted of Dunton, Jinks and Moore.
 T2 released Second Bite (1992), Waiting For The Band (1993) and On The Frontline (1994).
-By the time Waiting For The Band was released, Jinks had left the group and Moore had shifted to bass to accommodate their new guitarist, Ray Lee.
+By the time Waiting For The Band was released, Jinks had left T2 and Moore had shifted to bass to accommodate their new guitarist, Ray Lee.

-In 1992, the Swedish neo-prog band Landberk covered 'No More White Horses' on their album Lonely Land.
-Decca Records released box sets, Legend of a Mind (2003) and Strange Pleasures (2008).
-Each included a remastered track from It'll All Work Out in Boomland, respectively 'No More White Horses' and 'JLT'.
-The sound quality of both tracks is much superior to the World Wide Records issues.
+In 1992, the Swedish neo-prog band Landberk covered "No More White Horses" on their album Lonely Land.
+Decca Records released the box sets Legend of a Mind (2003) and Strange Pleasures (2008).
+Each included a remastered track from It'll All Work Out in Boomland, respectively "No More White Horses" and "JLT".

 Concurrent with the reformation of T2, an album of acetate demos recorded in 1970 was released in 1997.
-Known initially as Fantasy and later issued simply as T2 or 1970, this album featured material written by the original lineup in the period after the release of It'll All Work Out In Boomland.
-In 2012, a third album of demos entitled 1971-1972 was released by Acme records, compiling material written and recorded by Dunton and a further succession of musicians, after Cross and Jinks had departed the lineup.
+Known initially as Fantasy and later issued simply as T2 or 1970, this album featured material written by the original lineup after the release of It'll All Work Out In Boomland.
+In 2012, a third album of demos entitled 1971-1972 was released by Acme Records, compiling material written and recorded by Dunton and a further succession of musicians, after Cross and Jinks had departed the lineup.

+Drummer and vocalist Peter Dunton died of brain cancer on January 20, 2022.